When Your Auto Accident Claim Is Denied Car insurance companies, when presented with valid and legitimate car accident injury claims, Read More…

 Bicycle accidents in Boston can cause very serious injuries, including death.
 These personal injury accidents typically happen when a motorist fails to stop at a red light or stop sign, fails to yield, comes into the lane of the cyclist, or other roadway safety violation.

 Victims of these accidents are frequently confused about what they are supposed to do, and what their rights are.

 No matter how the accident happened, it is important to have a qualified and experienced lawyer protecting your rights.
 We successfully handle, and successfully settle, these types of personal injury claims.
 Boston bike safety is frequently ignored by motor vehicle operators.

 It is important to know the insurance company for the car that hit you will attempt to limit your rights as much as possible.
 Don’t let that happen.

-We will go to bat for you and collect full and fair compensation from the insurance company for all damages you suffered in your bicycle accident.
+If you had a bicycle accident in Massachusetts we will go to bat for you and collect full and fair compensation from the insurance company for all damages you suffered in your accident.